 Dreams awaken life into Infinite possibilities.

 Dreams have no definite form.
 There are no walls that hold a dream in fixed space.
-If this is true, and dreams are an extension of our minds – perhaps dreams are symbolic and allude to the infinite realms of our mind power.
+If this is true, and dreams are an extension of our minds – perhaps dreams are symbolic and allude to the infinite realms of our mental power.

 Here are 3 famous individuals who valued the power of dreams, visualization and super creative abilities: